kellan/laughingmeme/_posts/2026-02-09-code-has-always-been-the-easy-part.md

 Yes: it's already breaking social contracts and requiring rethinking about how teams work together. ([Review is _fatiguing_ in a way that creating is not](https://siddhantkhare.com/writing/ai-fatigue-is-real), something else we've known for a while.)

+Also yes: I'm feeling the [dissociative awe at the temporal compression of change](https://simonwillison.net/2026/Feb/6/tom-dale/).

 But code being the easy and cheap part is not new.

 Technology changes requiring us to rethink our social contracts and how our teams work is not new.